-(Lithuania), paras.
-81 and 84, and findings on communication ACCC/C/2011/59 the Ministry's website on a regular basis just in case at some point there is a decision-making procedure of concern to them."79 The Committee highlights that this logic is equally applicable to electronic publication in official gazettes.
-On this point,the Committee also recalls its finding on communication ACCC/C/2004/8 (Armenia) where it held that the mere fact that the public may be able to access a decision subject to article 6 through a publicly accessible electronic database does not satisfy the requirement of article 6, paragraph 9, if the public has not been promptly and effectively informed of that fact.80
+In the view of the Committee, informing the public about the decision taken exclusively by means of the Internet does not meet the requirement of article 6, paragraph 9, of the Convention.
+The Committee commends the practice of making the full text of the decision available electronically on the website of the competent authority (and also, but not only, on the website of the developer).
+However, relying solely on publishing the decision electronically may exclude members of the public who do not use the Internet regularly or do not have easy access to it from the possibility of being effectively informed about the decision that has been taken.
+Moreover, as the Committee held in its findings on communication ACCC/C/2012/71 (Czechia), "it is not reasonable to expect members of the public to proactively check the Ministry's website on a regular basis just in case at some point there is a decision-making procedure of concern to them."86 The Committee highlights that this logic is equally applicable to electronic publication in official gazettes.
+On this point, the Committee also recalls its finding on communication ACCC/C/2004/8 (Armenia) where it held that the mere fact that the public may be able to access a decision subject to article 6 through a publicly accessible electronic database does not satisfy the requirement of article 6, paragraph 9, if the public has not been promptly and effectively informed of that fact.87